 - For bloodstain, use only metric scales (eg. millimeters/centimeters).
 Try to capture the blood pattern satellites around the main drops.

-- In case of photographing VIN number on vehicles, try to stick with perpendiuclar alignment to camera as much as possible.
+- In the case of photographing VIN numbers on vehicles, try to stick with perpendicular alignment to the camera as much as possible.

 - While photographing serial numbers on firearms, the ruler and weapon should be in the same plane followed by photographing at 90° to the evidence.

-- Document the presence of weapons as well as their distance to the victim; be sure to include a scale so it is possible to show the distance.
+- Document the presence of weapons as well as their distance from the victim; be sure to include a scale so it is possible to show the distance.